 - Filter face masks – these offer additional protection by filtering out smaller droplets for both the wearer and others (depending on the type of filter).

 - Face shield and visor – plastic shields and visors either cover the entire face or top of it, stopping large droplets reaching the wearer.
 They can be worn with other types of masks for added protection.

 - General or fabric face coverings – made from a range of different fabrics, these also stop the spread of large droplets, protecting others from Covid-19 if the wearer has it – more on this below.
-These are the type the public is being told to wear on public transport.
+These are the type the public is being told to wear.

 Read our full guide to personal protective equipment explained (PPE) to find out more about the different types of face masks.

 Face masks or coverings, also called general, cloth or fabric coverings, can be bought or made at home.